Here are a few ways to keep your accessories from tarnishing & shining.

 Combine 1 teaspoon of salt into ½ cup of vinegar.
 Then add flour until the mixture becomes a paste-like substance.
 Rub into the brass and leave for around 10 minutes.
 Once the 10 minutes are up, rinse the brass with warm water and dry thoroughly.

-Using natural cleaning remedies is a cost-effective and safe alternative to harsh chemical cleansers that are available.
-Just be sure the jewelry item is brass and non-lacquered before continuing with any of the techniques listed above.
+Using natural cleaning remedies is a cost-effective and safe alternative to harsh chemical cleaners that are available.